xpepper/poker-hands-kata/README.md

     - hand1: (2, 4), hand2: (8, 5), table: (3, 5, 6, 8, 8)

 * What changes if we had to expose as an HTTP service?
+* EXTRA: What would you need to change if a new game input should be supported?

 ### Notes